Macomb County Housing Rehabilitation Program

 - Repayment of the loan occurs when the title of the property is transferred.

-- When applicable, once the homeowner selects a contractor*, mortgage documents are signed with the County.
-The homeowner also signs a contract with the selected contractor*.
+- If/when the homeowner selects a contractor,* mortgage documents are signed with the County.
+The homeowner also signs a contract with the selected contractor.*

 Limited Housing Rehabilitation Program

 The Limited Housing Rehabilitation Program is a grant-funded program that exists to help eligible homeowners make essential qualified repairs to their home as defined by program guidelines.
 The program limit for repairs is $10,000.
+Because the program is grant-funded, the homeowner does not have to pay anything back.
 Excludes: Clinton Township, Roseville, St. Clair Shores, Sterling Heights, and Warren.
 These communities have their own housing rehabilitation programs.

 What to Expect